dnth/dnth.github.io/content/portfolio/comparing_yolox_models_weights_and_biases/index.md

 {{< notice tip >}}
 By the end of this post you will learn how to:
-+ Install the Wandb client and log the YOLOX training metrics to Wandb.
++ Install the Weights and Biases client and log the YOLOX training metrics.
-+ Compare training metrics on Wandb dashboard.
++ Compare training metrics on Weights and Biases dashboard.
-+ Picking the best model from mAP and FPS values.
++ Picking the best model with mAP and FPS values.
 {{< /notice >}}

 "**So many models, so little time!**"